virtool/virtool-workflow/README.md

 | execution   | The current WorkflowExecution         |
 | workflow    | The Workflow instance being executed  |

+A more complete list of available fixtures can be found [here](virtool_workflow/fixtures/README.md)

 #### The Results Dictionary

 The `results` dictionary is used to store the results of the workflow so that they can be provided to